sivy/monkinetic-2020-content/posts/2015-11-14-hugo-codeship.md

     # deploy via ftp
     lftp -c "open -u $FTP_USERNAME,$FTP_PASSWORD $SERVER; set ssl:verify-certificate no; mirror -R ${HOME}/clone/_site ."

 So, yeah....
 FTP.
 The site is hosted on a cheap GoDaddy account that I don't run, so there you go.

-Hope this helps out, Rachael, and good luck on your blog!
+Hope this helps out, Rachael, and good luck on your blog!</ivyarchpc.com></http:>